RickStrahl/Westwind.Globalization/Readme.md

 resource table and manage resources in it.

 ####Configuration Settings####
-The key configuration items set is the DbResourceProvider section in the config file which tells the provider where to find the database
+The key configuration items set are the DbResourceProvider section in the config file which tells the provider where to find the database
 resources: